semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 - Each GitHub org has a corresponding Semgrep org.
 - The security team has configured SSO for each Semgrep org.
-    - This means that `team-member-P` can also access `subsidiary-1-org`.
+    - This means that `team-member-R` can also access `subsidiary-1-org`.
 The resources they are able to view or change can be constrained through **roles**.

 ![A complex organization setup using SSO and multiple GitHub orgs.](/img/multiple-orgs.png) **Figure**.
 A complex organization setup using SSO and multiple GitHub orgs.